LimaLourenco/LimaLourenco/README.md

 ➡ Evolving Information Technology Enthusiast 📚 💪 😄, graduated in Computer Science 📚🎓.

-➡ 💪 Seeking to collaborate and help organizations and people to make better use of technology and web systems.📚
+➡ 💪 Seeking to collaborate and help organizations and people to make better use of technology and web systems 📚.

 //